-- A. The name of this organization shall be the Fort Valley State University Student Government Association, also referred to in this text as SGA. - B. The Student Government Association shall be the student governing body in all matters pertaining to the common interest of all the students, with such limitations as are hereinafter stated.
+- A. The name of this organization shall be the Fort Valley State University Student Government Association, also referred to in this text as SGA. - B. We, the students of Fort Valley State University, aim to produce a more effective student governing body to express the general interest of the Student Body and encourage a progressive student-faculty-administration relationship: stimulating growth among students while empowering the possible. - C. The Student Government Association shall be the student governing body in all matters pertaining to the common interest of all the students, with such limitations as are hereinafter stated.